+202304030300000000000000000000000000000 060425 E LISTED PROPOSALS AND "FOR" A FREQUENCY OF ONE YEAR FOR PROPOSAL 3.
 VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X FOR MARKET ABSTA The election as director of the nominees listed below (except as marked to the contrary below).
-Nominees: ORichard J. Burns.
-Approval of executive compensation in an advisory, non-binding vote.
-Albert S. Messina WithHold Authority FOR ALL NOWINES FOR ALL EXCEPT (One Instructions balow) The approval of our proposed Amended 2012 Equity Incentive Plan to, in part, increase the authorized number of shares issuable under the plan to 2,737,500 shares (an increase of 1,050,000 shares).
-The ratification of Deloitte & Touche LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2022.
-NSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of 2022 Annual Meeting of Stockholders, a Proxy Statement for the 2022 Annual Meeting of Stockholders and the 2021 Annual Report to Stockholders.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the recitered namely on the account may not be submitted via this method.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $[\underline{\times}]$ The election as director of the nominees listed below (except as marked to the contrary below).
+NOMINEES: 2.
+Approval of executive compensation in an advisory, non-binding FOR ALL NOMINEES O Richard J. Burns O J. Allen Gray FOR ALL NOMINEES 3.
+Selection of the frequency of future advisory votes on FOR ALL EXCEPT (See instructions below) FOR ABAINST ABSTAIN To amend our 2012 Equity Incentive Plan, as amended, to plan by 1,500,000 shares.
+5. The ratification of Deloitte & Touche LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2025.
+NSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fil in the orde next to each nominee you wish to withhold, as shown here: The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of 2025 Annual Meeting of Stockholders, a Proxy Statement for the 2025 Annual Meeting of Stockholders and the 2024 Annual Report to Stockholders.
+To change the address on your account, please check the box at right and noicale your new address in the address space above.
+Please noie that harness to the receistered name(s) on the account may not be submitted via his method.